devfile/api/.github/ISSUE_TEMPLATE/feature_request.md

 Welcome! - We kindly ask you to:

   1. Fill out the issue template below
-  2. Use Gitter if you have a question rather than a bug or feature request.
+  2. Use the Devfile Community Slack Channel: https://kubernetes.slack.com/archives/C02SX9E5B55 if you have a question rather than a bug or feature request.
-    See the Gitter community channel at: https://gitter.im/devfile/community
+    If you haven’t joined the Kubernetes workspace before, follow https://slack.k8s.io/.

 Thanks for understanding and for contributing to the project!